roshanrathod/Mutation-Testing-As-A-Service/README.md

 For the program to run *without making any changes*:

 [Download ngrok](https://ngrok.com/download) and unzip it into you C: drive, **C:\ngrok**.
-This folder will contain an exe which start a server when you run this program.
+This folder will contain an exe which starts a server when you run this program.

-ngrok exposes localhost URL to Internet
+ngrok exposes localhost URL to the Internet.

 [Download and install maven](http://maven.apache.org/download.cgi)